 credhub curl -i -X PUT -p api/v1/certificates/$CERTIFICATE_ID/update_transitional_version -d '{"version": "$VERSION_ID"}'

-So, in order to set the transitional flag, you must gather the certificate ID of each certificate and the version ID of the latest version of each certificate.
+To set the transitional flag, you must gather the certificate ID for each certificate and the version ID of the latest version of each certificate.

 To retrieve the certificate ID of each certificate that must be updated, consult the output of maestro topology.
 Search the versions array associated with the certificate for an item that has a valid_until date that matches the expiry date of the certificate that was loaded with credhub set.